very-cool-name/blog-from-scratch/README.md

 }
 ```

-[placement new](https://en.cppreference.com/w/cpp/language/new) can be used to copy construct value inside `variant`'s storage .
+[placement new](https://en.cppreference.com/w/cpp/language/new) can be used to copy construct value inside `Variant`'s storage .
 Placement new does not allocate memory as ordinary new does.
 Instead it uses provided chunk of memory and calls constructor of object to initialize it.
-**!!!Picture of placement new vs new**
+**TODO Picture of placement new vs new**

 ```cpp
 template<typename U>